Mulgoa Road upgrade between Jeanette Street, Regentville and Blaikie Road, Jamisontown

 Project overview

-The NSW Government is planning to widen and upgrade Mulgoa Road between Jeanette Street and Blaikie Road to support current and future traffic demands and expected growth in the area.
+The NSW Government is widening and upgrading Mulgoa Road between Jeanette Street and Blaikie Road to support current and future traffic demands and expected growth in the area.

 Latest news